 Watch our May 2021 webinar with attorney Mark Weaver to learn more about what kinds of speech are and are not protected, as well as how best to respond to objectionable content on social media.

 Blocking users on any government social media account is one of the most common ways to find yourself in hot water.
 Many courts have ruled that blocking citizens is a violation of their First Amendment rights.
 Public officials cannot exclude people from accessing their pages just because they disagree with them.
-But it can be difficult to control this, as many government social media accounts are managed by multiple people or have been handed down from previous employees.
+However, it can be difficult to control this, as many government social media accounts are managed by multiple people or have been handed down from previous employees.
 So how can you know that no one is blocked from your account?

-Social media is considered a public record in all fifty states, which means public agencies must capture the public records they create when posting and engaging with citizens online This also ensures you have a complete record of activity on your page in case of litigation, even if posts have been hidden, edited, or deleted.
+Social media is considered a public record in all fifty states, which means public agencies must capture the public records they create when posting and engaging with residents online This also ensures you have a complete record of activity on your page in case of litigation, even if posts have been hidden, edited, or deleted.

-ArchiveSocial captures activity on your pages and accounts in near-real-time, so you never miss a post or comment.
-And you’ll have an easily searchable and secure archive of all that activity across your platforms and accounts, so you can find what you’re looking for with ease.
+CivicPlus’ Social Media Archiving software captures activity on your pages and accounts in near-real-time, so you never miss a post or comment.
+You’ll have an easily searchable and secure archive of all that activity across your platforms and accounts, so you can find what you’re looking for with ease.
 You’ll be able to download the content you need (and with the all-important metadata that verifies content authenticity) to respond to public records requests, audits, or other retention requirements.